Different Types of Singing Styles & Genres [Expert Guide]

 Rock

 One of the broadest genres of music is Rock Music.
-It started in the United States as “rock and roll” in the latter years of the 1940s.
-It has evolved into a range of various styles in the 1960s in the UK and the US.
+It started in the United States as “rock and roll” in the latter half of the 1940s.
+It evolved into a range of styles in the 1960s in the UK and US.

 As a music genre, it drew heavily from the blues, country music, and R&B. It also drew much from other genres like folk and electric blues.
 It even incorporated a bit of classical, jazz singing, and other styles.